 Plugins are such helpful ways to getting around your website without having to do all these complicated HTML stuff.
-That’s why I prefer WordPress over BlogSpot since I want to be able to customise and design my blog layout just the way I want as well as let you, readers, easily navigate through my site.
-I want my site to be like my little brain, full of personality.
+That’s why I prefer WordPress over Blogger because I want to be able to customise and design my blog layout just the way I want.
+So is letting you guys easily navigate through my site.
+I want my site to be like my little brain, you know, “full of personality”.

 There are plenty of Plugins out there and I chose these plugins because they personally help me with the layout of my site as well as adding in extensions such as share buttons, spam filtering comments etc. Maybe you already have these plugins (some are very popular nowadays).

 You don’t need HTML or website tech skills to use these plugins, however, some settings might be complicated or confusing to use so I will be linking a tutorial video at the end of the paragraph in case you need more assistance.

 And yes, of course, these plugins are free or upgradeable for the premium version.

 Akismet Anti-Spam helps filters out your comment section with real comments or spam comments from spambots or just people who post nasty things.